sveltejs/vite-plugin-svelte/docs/config.md

 ### Config file extension

-Depending on Node's mode, make sure you're using the correct extension and syntax so it can be resolved safely.
+The content of svelte config should always be in esm syntax.
+Depending on Node's mode, make sure you're using the correct extension.

-- If `type: "module"` is defined in `package.json`, using `.js` only allows ESM code.
-Use `.cjs` to allow CJS code.
+- If `type: "module"` is defined in `package.json`, prefer `.js` or `.ts`
-- If `type: "module"` is not defined, using `.js` only allows CJS code.
-Use `.mjs` to allows ESM code.
+- If `type: "module"` is not defined, use `.mjs` or `.mts`

 > Try to stick with the `.js` extension whenever possible.